mrc-ide/covid19-forecasts-orderly/README.md

    orderly::orderly_commit(a)
    ```

-   This will generate two aretfacts (outputs of a task are called
+   This will generate two artefacts (outputs of a task are called
    artefacts in orderly).
 They are exactly the same files but one has
    the date in the file name - this file will be shared with the
-   mdoeling groups, and the second file is called
+   modeling groups, and the second file is called
    latest_model_input.rds.
 This is so that the downstream tasks can
    read the latest file without the need to manually update
    orderly.yml.